WHAT IS A GRANT?

 In contrary to Fellowships, grants do not include the salary of the PI and CoIs, who need to be already employed by a research organisation.

-For this reason, postdocs, who are employed on a fixed-term contract, can not apply for grants as PIs or CoIs.
+For this reason, postdocs, who are employed on fixed-term contracts, can not apply for grants as PIs or CoIs.

 Grants often include the salaries of research staff who will be hired to carry out the research, such as postdocs.
 Postdocs can be "named postdoc" on a grant, which means that if the grant were to be awarded, the role would be theirs.